M3dnux/PHP-Academy-Project/README.md

 - Admin authentication: Admin users can authenticate themselves to access the admin dashboard.
 - Product management: Admin users can add, delete, and update products in the database, including their ID, designation, description, brand, color, quantity, price, and image.

-## Who is it for ?

-Product Listing Site is perfect for people who prefer online shopping and want a hassle-free way to browse, search, and order products.
-It is also suitable for businesses looking for an efficient way to manage their products online.

 ## Screenshots

 ![Log In Page](image/login.png)